MapleLeafMakers/Revo_Nozzle_Skirt/README.md

 # Instructions

-- print either the left or right versions of the parts depending on which side of the printer you're installing on.
+- Print a Skirt and Nozzle Holder the appropriate size for your printer.
+The A and B variants are mirrored for installation on opposite sides of the printer.
 - install the 2 heat-set inserts into the ends of nozzle-holder part.
 - install 1 magnet in the skirt, and one in the nozzle-holder such that they attract eachother when the door is installed.
 - insert the door into the skirt part and fasten with 2 M3x8 BHCS